SAINT KITTS AND NEVIS

 — Governing party: Team Unity (People’s Action Movement, Concerned Citizen’s Movement, People’s Labour Party).

-— Opposition parliamentary parties: St. Kitts-Nevis Labour Party, Nevis Reformation Party.
+— Opposition parliamentary party: Saint Kitts–Nevis Labour Party.

-— Assessment: St. Kitts and Nevis may separate, but will apparently do so democratically and peacefully.
+— Assessment: Saint Kitts and Nevis may separate, but will apparently do so democratically and peacefully.
 Labour won a dominant popular majority in 1993, but was passed over in favor of Kennedy Simmonds (1980-95) of PAM, who had been in office since before independence (1983).
 Protests over that PAM minority government led to early elections in 1995, which Labour won; Denzil Douglas (1995-2015) became prime minister.
 In a 2015 election, Labour won a plurality of the popular vote, but PAM won more seats, and formed a government under Harris, whose PLP split from Labour and won a single seat.
+In the 2020 elections, the Team Unity coalition won a majority of votes, though Labour again won a far smaller share of seats than of votes.

 — FH: 1-1, free.